 The following discussion assumes that the application you are running is using two partitions in the UNICOS/mk system.
-This assumption is made only for the sake of simplicity; your application can use other Silicon Graphics or Cray Research systems, or other systems connected to your network.
+This assumption is made only for the sake of simplicity; your application can use other Silicon Graphics systems, or other systems connected to your network.
 Most of the same issues still apply.